Charming homes on the streets of Valladolid, Mexico

 From the main square to historic convent, Valladolid is completely walkable.
 So stroll down the Calzada de los Frailes, with its picturesque cobblestone road full of artisan boutiques and cafes, many of which offer beautiful outdoor spaces to unwind.
 On Fridays and Saturdays at 8pm, you can witness a recreated procession of the namesake Franciscan friars.

-At the end you’ll reach Convento de San Bernandino de Siena, the former convent built by Franciscans in 1552.
-There’s a light show Tuesday-Saturday at 9pm (9:30pm for English) that tells the history of the convent in Valladolid, from its historic role in Christianizing the Maya people destruction through its destruction through the Caste War.
-Reportedly, the program is no longer being shown.
+At the end of the road is the Convento de San Bernandino de Siena, the former Franciscan convent built in 1552.
+There’s a light show Tuesday-Saturday at 9pm (9:30pm for English) that tells the history of the convent in Valladolid, from its historic role in Christianizing the Maya people through its destruction during the Caste War.
+The light show is reportedly no longer being shown as of 2024.

-Also in town?
-You can visit Cenote Zaci, a pool-like swimming hole with a cool skylight effect conveniently without leaving the city center.
+Feeling hot?
+You can visit a cenote right in the town center.
+Cenote Zaci is a pool-like swimming hole with a cool skylight effect.

 Day trips from Valladolid

 Valladolid is located smack dab in the middle of the Yucatán.
-This means that travel time to some of the best attractions is halved by staying a night here compared to larger cities of Mérida or Cancun.
+This means that compared to larger cities of Mérida or Cancun, travel time to some of the best attractions is cut in half just by staying a night here.

-Chichén Itzá is one of the New Seven Wonders of the World, attracting thousands of tourists a year in addition to the annual equinox event (visit and learn why).
-In the past it was one of largest Mayan cities and now, known now for its ziggurat pyramid and the largest Mesoamerican ball court.
+Chichén Itzá is one of the New Seven Wonders of the World, attracting thousands of tourists a year.
+In the past it was one of largest cities of the Maya empire, now known now for its ziggurat pyramid, the largest ball court in Mesoamerica, and its annual equinox event (visit to learn why).

-You have an advantage by staying in Valladolid, just 45 minutes away, so visit early in the day or late afternoon to avoid the tour groups and unforgiving sun.
-Chichén Itzá isn’t super cheap at around 650 MXP for tourists, plus 800-1000 MXP for a licensed tour guide (recommended to get the most immersive experience).
+Just 45 minutes away from Valladolid, visit early in the day or late afternoon to avoid the tour groups and unforgiving sun.
+Chichén Itzá isn’t super cheap, costing around 650 MXP for tourists.
+You can hire a licensed tour guide for 800-1000 MXP, which I’d say isn’t necessary but recommended to get the most immersive experience.

 Visit Cenote Suytun for photos and snorkeling